 It depends.
-If the correction could be done within the Demographic Registry itself, that is, via the agency, the process would take only 21 days.
+If the correction could be done within the Demographic Registry itself, that is, via the agency, the process would take only 30 days.

 The shipping cost will be automatically calculated depending on the address you enter when finalizing your order.

 The shipping cost of your Certificate once corrected will be automatically calculated depending on the address you enter when paying for your order.
 We ship anywhere in the world.
-Shipments to the U.S. or PR are through federal mail and international shipments via FedEx® or UPS®.
+Shipments to the U.S. or PR are via federal mail and international shipments via FedEx® or UPS®.

 What if I still have doubts or questions?

 If even after reading this you have any doubts or questions, you can visit our FAQ section.
 You can also send us a brief message through our contact form, choosing the "Certificate (Corrections)" option.